aneeshbhattacharya/Automated-PnID-Symbol-Detection-and-Labelling/README.md

 ## Tweaking the P&ID symbol detection model
 <ul>
     <li> Invert the images for greyscale images and create a dataset (use invert function from Aneesh_Risav_P&ID_Detection_and_Labelling_System.ipynb) </li>
     <li> 2.
-Save different images of different classes as follows:
+Save different images of different classes as follows:</li>

       <ul>
         <li>main folder</li>